USEPA/AMET/docs/AMET_Users_Guide_v1.md

 email address is not currenlty used for anything in AMET and is simply stored along with the project information.

-The table below describes the other options and file locations that need to be specified in the aqProject.csh script.
+The Table 6-3 below describes the other options and file locations that need to be specified in the aqProject.csh script.

 | **Variable**   | **Description**                                                                                                                                                                                                                                                                                                                                                                  |